ABOUT THE COMPETITION

 There are three parts to the competition: school level, state level, national level.
-The school competitions timeframe will be announced later in 2022.
-The school level winners will represent their schools at the state finals on Saturday, March 11, 2023.
+The school level winners will represent their schools at the state finals on Saturday, March 2, 2024 in Little Rock.
 You can find more detailed information on how to organize a POL contest for your school HERE.

 Homeschools and organizations with interested high school students (9th-12th) may enter to compete in Poetry Out Loud as well.

 For information on how to get your school involved, please contact the arts and education program manager.

 Drew Pirtle - Ark.
 School for Mathematics, Sciences and the Arts (ASMSA), Champion

 Artlanda Mallett - Little Rock West HS of Innovation, Champion

 Matthew Greenhill - Ark.
 School for the Blind and Visually Impaired, Champion